Jackson County, West Virginia: History

 In 1674, frontiersman Gabriel Arthur visited a large Native American village, probably the first white person to reach the area.
-French traders visited by 1796 and British traders by 1703.
+French traders visited by 1696 and British traders by 1703.
 In 1749, Celeron De Blainville and his party traveling on the Ohio River left lead plates claiming the area for France.
 Baltimore-born explorer Christopher Gist visited the following year.

-In 1770, George Washington with his friend Dr. James Craik and Col. William Crawford surveyed what eventually became Jackson County, staying on their return from Fort Pitt along Sand Creek at an Iroquois village led by Keoshuta and later at his hunting camp (which later became Ravenswood).
+In 1770, when the area was still part of the Colony of Virginia, George Washington, his friend Dr. James Craik, and Col. William Crawford surveyed what eventually became Jackson County, staying on their return from Fort Pitt along Sand Creek at an Iroquois village led by Keoshuta and later at his hunting camp (which later became Ravenswood).
 Washington patented land claims in that area in 1793. and other land was deeded to Albert Gallatin.
-The future Ravenswood site was acquired by Sallie Ashton, wife of Alexandria, Virginia judge Nicholas Fitzhugh, and purchased from other heirs by Henry FItzhugh, who moved to and developed the area, including building a saw and gristmill.
+The future Ravenswood site was acquired by Sallie Ashton, wife of Alexandria, Virginia judge Nicholas Fitzhugh, and purchased from other heirs by Henry Fitzhugh, who moved to and developed the area, including building a saw and gristmill.
 The first (private) school in the county was opened in Cottageville in 1807, the second school at Murrayville in 1818, followed by a school at Ripley in 1829 and one at Ravenswood in 1839.
 Hunter and Indian fighter Jesse Hughes (1750-1829) settled in Jackson County, but he and his wife were evicted in their old age for failing to properly secure the title for the farm on which they had lived for decades.